 Modeling the Human Brain in 3D

-Can you guess what the tiny white balls are in this photo?
-I’ll give you a hint, they represent the organ that you’re using right now to answer my question.
-These are 3D brain organoids generated from human pluripotent stem cells growing in a culture dish.
-You can think of them as miniature models of … Continue reading Modeling the Human Brain in 3D
+(Image from Pasca Lab, Stanford University) Can you guess what the tiny white balls are in this photo?
+Here’s a hint: they represent the organ you’re using to answer this question.
+These are 3D brain organoids grown from human pluripotent stem cells in a culture dish.
+They act as miniature models of the human brain, … Continue reading Modeling the Human Brain in 3D

 Stem cell-derived, 3D brain tissue reveals autism insights